 Are you on the hunt for a unique Mother’s Day craft activity that your students can create for their moms or maybe just someone who is special to them?
 It can be a challenge to come up with a Mother’s Day craft idea that is different, allows your students to add their own touches, and helps your students develop their skills.
 Until now… it’s time to teach your students how to make an exploding gift box!

 Don’t be scared.
 These explosions are all about love.
 We have a simple plan for how you can easily do this in your classroom with students of most ages, giving students a chance to practice their fine motor skills, measuring with a ruler, writing, and more as they learn how to make an exploding gift box.

 Are you ready to put their engineering skills to work?

-How to Make a Mother’s Day Exploding Gift Box
+How to Make an Exploding Gift Box for Mother’s Day